Now booking · Friday consults

 You need a dentist who takes time.
 You need a practitioner who can tell the difference between a cosmetic concern and a structural problem.
 You need someone who knows when a small crack is harmless, when it needs monitoring, and when it could become an emergency.
 You need someone who can explain your options without turning the visit into a sales pitch.

-At The Brentwood Dentist, the experience is the point: thirty-five years in practice means thousands of clinical decisions, thousands of patterns observed, and the kind of judgment that only comes from time.
-Twenty years in Brentwood means understanding the community, the lifestyle, the expectations, and the need for care that feels polished without feeling cold.
+At The Brentwood Dentist, the experience is the point: over thirty years in practice means thousands of clinical decisions, thousands of patterns observed, and the kind of judgment that only comes from time.
+Over twenty-five years in Brentwood means understanding the community, the lifestyle, the expectations, and the need for care that feels polished without feeling cold.

 Your mouth tells a story.
 The right dentist knows how to read it.